axiomiety/axiomiety.github.io/_posts/2017-01-01-sec_printf.md

 ..p%
 ~~~

 Do remember we're using little-endian, so the bytes are printed backwards.
 Unlike the first example where the format string was located at `0x08048590`, this time *it has been placed fully on the stack*!
-And as we walk down the stack we encounter what we put on.
+And as we walk down the stack we encounter what we put on it - meaning we can force `printf` to use our input as arguments.

 This unfortunately means we cannot read past our input using `%p` - but we can trick `printf` into reading a string at a memory location of our choosing.
 If we use the `%s` format, `printf` will use what's on the stack  as the address of a string and will read until a null byte is found.
 But what shall we read?
 Let's try an environment variable.